PARTNERSHIP FUND FOR A RESILIENT UKRAINE

 About PFRU

-The Partnership Fund for a Resilient Ukraine (PFRU) is a multi-donor programme, which unites the Government of Ukraine with seven of its closest international government partners to deliver projects in liberated and frontline communities and at the national level.
+The Partnership Fund for a Resilient Ukraine (PFRU) is a multi-donor programme, which unites the Government of Ukraine with eight of its closest international government partners to deliver projects in liberated and frontline communities and at the national level.

 PFRU aims to strengthen the Ukrainian government’s capacity and resilience in the face of Russian aggression to deliver essential support to local communities in collaboration with civil society, media, and the private sector.